 Christian: I know what I would obtain; it is ease from my heavy burden.

 Mr. Worldly Wiseman: But why wilt thou seek for ease this way, seeing so many dangers attend it? especially since (hadst thou but patience to hear me) I could direct thee to the obtaining of what thou desirest, without the dangers that thou in this way wilt run thyself into.
 Yea, and the remedy is at hand.
-Besides, I will add, that instead of those dangers, thou shalt meet with much safety,
+Besides, I will add, that instead of those dangers, thou shalt meet with much safety, friendship, and content.

 Christian: Sir, I pray open this secret to me.